Robert-M-Lucas/Coursework-2/documentation/Communication/Recording.md

 ## While Recording
 #### Controller
 Looping through instruments connected:
-1. Request new data from Actor ([[Communication Protocol#Receiving Variable-Length Data|Receiving Variable-Length Data]])
+1. Request new data from Actor ([[Protocol#Receiving Variable-Length Data|Receiving Variable-Length Data]])
-2. Passes this data to the Controller Storage
+2. Passes this data to the Controller Storage for persistent storage

 #### Actor
 On receiving data request: